AbhiramAnil0006/Smugglers-VS-Customs-Game-Theory-Project-/README.md

       a 3-action Matching Pennies structure.

 ## How to run the game:
-1. Download the file or copy the code into a python file & then run following commands in command prompt in the same directory as the file you just created.
+1. Download the file or copy the code into a python file & then run following commands in command prompt in the same directory as the file you just created.<br>
-   i.  `pip install os time`
+   i.  `pip install os time`<br>
    ii. `python yourfilename.py`